 Is there anything else I should know?

 Though unconjugated bilirubin may be toxic to brain development in newborns (up to 2-4 weeks of age), it does not pose the same threat to older children and adults.
-In older children and adults, the "blood-brain barrier" is more developed and prevents bilirubin from gaining access to brain cells.
+In older children and adults, the "blood-brain barrier" is more developed and prevents bilirubin from moving from the blood into the brain and affecting brain cells.
 Nevertheless, elevated bilirubin strongly suggests that a medical condition is present that must be evaluated and treated.

 Bilirubin concentrations tend to be slightly higher in males than females.
 African Americans routinely show lower bilirubin concentrations than non-African Americans.
 Strenuous exercise may increase bilirubin levels.

 Drugs that can decrease total bilirubin include barbiturates, caffeine, penicillin, and high doses of salicylates.
 The drug atazanavir increases unconjugated (indirect) bilirubin.